teachjanderson/PyBer_Analysis/README.md

 ## Overview and Purpose ##

 PyBer requested an analysis of ride-sharing data to determine the weekly fares for rural, suburban, and urban cities.
 By identifying total rides, drivers, fares and their averages, the analysis provides useful insights into differences among the city types.
 The purpose of identifying these differences will provide insights and recommedations for Pyber decision making in the areas of weekly fare pricing, access to ride sharing services, and affordability in different city types.
-This information is graphed in the results section for dates ranging between January and April of 2019.
+This information is represented in the results section for dates ranging between January and April of 2019.

 # Results